pmalmgren/constgeneric-field-limits/README.md

 type WeirdFieldType = LengthLimitedName<100, 10>;
 ```

-Also the type level name isn't very helpful.
+The type parameter names aren't named, which isn't very helpful for readability.
 Maybe a macro would be better:

 ```rust
 macro_rules!
 LengthLimitedField{